| The address for this site is http://www.divorcelawinfo.com/ |

 personal and subject matter.
 The court must have both types of jurisdiction to

 hear a case.
-Personal jurisdiction, the power to require a person to appear in
+Personal jurisdiction is the power to require a person to appear in

 in Pennsylvania with jurisdiction to hear matters of Custody and Visitation.
 To